Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Hypersonic Flow Cases

 In each case, the wall heat flux ($q_w$) at the sampling location ($x_a$) is considered as the quantity of interest.
 The discretization error ($\overline{\varepsilon}_h$) is evaluated by calculating the difference between the estimated exact solution ($f_{\mathrm{RE}}$) and the RANS solution.
 This error estimate is then converted to numerical uncertainty by considering the magnitude of the error estimate, along with an additional factor of safety ($F_s$), as follows:

-A factor of safety ($F_s$) of $3.0$ is considered since the computed numerical solutions at different grid levels don't suggest to be in the asymptotic grid convergence range.
+where $f_k$ represents the value of the wall heat flux ($q_w$) at the sampling location ($x_a$) for the specific grid for which numerical uncertainty is being determined.
+The computed numerical solutions at different grid levels don't suggest to be in the asymptotic grid convergence range.
 The asymptotic range pertains to the range of discretization sizes where the lowest--order terms in the truncation error dominate.
-It is numerically established by checking whether the observed order of accuracy from numerical solutions of at least three grid levels matches the formal order. ~\cite{roy2005jcp}.
+It is numerically established by checking whether the observed order of accuracy from numerical solutions of at least three grid levels matches the formal order~\cite{roy2005jcp}.
+Based on numerical solutions using four levels of systematically refined grids for each flow case, there is either a complete lack of asymptotic behavior for some flow cases, or the observed order of accuracy does not match the formal order of accuracy.
+Therefore, a conservative value of $F_s=3.0$ is used.

 Numerical uncertainties, expressed as percentages of the estimated exact solutions, are presented in Table~\ref{tab:num_uncertainty} for the three coarsest grids of each flow case.
 The large jump between the numerical uncertainty values of coarse and medium grid levels can possibly be due to a large difference in laminar to turbulent transition locations.
 Further investigation is required to eliminate these disparities, potentially by tweaking the freestream turbulence quantities.
-The provided values suggest that the medium grid for each case offers a reasonable trade-off between the reliability and computational efficiency of the RANS simulations.
+Wall quantities of interest are significantly influenced by the location at which the turbulence model transitions from laminar to turbulent flow.
+This transition location varies across different grid levels.
+Increasing the freestream turbulence intensity may cause the transition to turbulent flow to occur earlier at all grid levels.
+The provided values in Table~\ref{tab:num_uncertainty} suggest that the medium grid for each case offers a reasonable trade-off between the reliability and computational efficiency of the RANS simulations.